ryanwestby/ryanwestby.github.io/_posts/2020-02-18-fantasy-review-92-93.md

 1. We find out Vimes has been spending half of his meager wages providing for the widows and children of dead Watchmen.
 2. Vimes is able to put the gonne down.

+# 23 Years of Fantasy, Part III

+The next part of this read will feature the year 1994, which includes another Wheel of Time novel and another Discworld novel in the Death series!